AmazeeLabs/silverback-mono/apps/silverback-drupal-graphql-v3/README.md

 ## Entry points

-- [silverback_gatsby](./web/modules/custom/silverback_gatsby) is a tiny custom module which triggers Gatsby Preview refresh and Gatsby Site rebuild.
+- [silverback_gatsby](./web/modules/custom/silverback_gatsby) is a tiny custom module.
+  - It triggers Gatsby Preview refresh and Gatsby Site rebuild.
+  - It adds "Gatsby Preview status" to the admin toolbar.
-  - [Gatsby::SUPPORTED_ENTITIES_BUNDLES](./web/modules/custom/silverback_gatsby/src/Gatsby.php) should match to [drupalNodes](../silverback-gatsby/src/gatsby-node-helpers/drupal-nodes.ts) on Gatsby side.
+  - Important: [Gatsby::SUPPORTED_ENTITIES_BUNDLES](./web/modules/custom/silverback_gatsby/src/Gatsby.php) should match to [drupalNodes](../silverback-gatsby/src/gatsby-node-helpers/drupal-nodes.ts) on Gatsby side.

 There is a special GatsbyPreview user having the "Bypass content access control" permission.
 This one is used by Gatsby Preview to fetch unpublished content.